storj-thirdparty/connector-influxdb/README.md

 }
 ```

 * Store both these files in a `config` folder.
 Sample files are already provided.
 Make respective changes and you are good to go.
-Filename command-line arguments are optional.
+File name command-line arguments are optional.
 Default locations are used.

 ## Description
 * Overview